// the above is not my code

 Although you can sell a house with damp, you have a legal obligation to disclose damp issues to potential buyers.
 That obligation still exists even if the damp is not clearly visible, for example if it’s covered by a coat of paint.

 Damp issues will affect the value of your home and how much you can sell it for.
-Many potential buyers will be repelled once you’ve disclosed that your home has damp issues.
+Many potential buyers will be concerned if you disclose that your home has damp issues.
 Remaining buyers will likely use your damp issues as leverage to offer a lower price.
 If the issue is particularly visible or severe, buyers would consider the additional time and cost of fixing the damp should they purchase your home.

 If you’re working with an estate agent, you may be advised to consider other selling options such as private sale or auction, because the house has a lower market value.
 This naturally leads to a lower commission for them, therefore they may encourage a quick sale.

 Ultimately, the severity of the damp will determine its effect on house prices.
-Conducting a dampness survey will give an accurate account of the damp issues in your home.
+Conducting a damp survey will give an accurate account of the damp issues in your home.

 Should You Fix Damp Before Selling Your House?

 It would be wise to address your home’s damp issues before selling.
-It’s unlikely that this will increase its value.
+This action may increase your homes value.
 Even a history of damp is unattractive to some buyers.
 However, it will significantly decrease the devaluation of your home due to unfixed damp.
 You’re more likely to get an offer closer to your asking price.

 Fixing damp issues after putting your house on the market will delay a sale.
 Buyers will see your house as a project, rather than a home.
 Furthermore, the longer your house sits on the market, the more other buyers will assume there’s something wrong with it.
 Therefore, it’s better to address damp issues before putting your house up for sale.